OuterlimitsTech/olt-fluent-email/README.md

     };

     var result = await _fluentEmail
         .To("somebody@gmail.com")
         .To("safeemail@gmail.com")

         //This must be called after all email addresses have been added, but before the Send method .WithWhitelist(new EmailWhitelistConfig(productionMode, testDomain, testEmailAddress))

-                .SendWithTemplateAsync("d-templateIdHere", null, opts =>
+        .SendWithTemplateAsync("d-templateIdHere", null);
-                {
-                    opts.DisableClickTracking = true;
-                    opts.DisableOpenTracking = true;
-                    opts.CustomArgs.Add("CustomArgName", "ArgValue");
-                    opts.UnsubscribeGroupId = 123456;
-                });
    }
 }
 ```